History of bitcoin: 31 October 1996 NSA paper

-Prior to the release of bitcoin, there were a number of digital cash technologies, starting with the issuer-based ecash protocols of David Chaum and Stefan Brands.
-The idea that solutions to computational puzzles could have some value was first proposed by cryptographers Cynthia Dwork and Moni Naor in 1992.
+Adam Back

 The idea was independently rediscovered by Adam Back who developed hashcash, a proof-of-work scheme for spam control in 1997.
 The first proposals for distributed digital scarcity-based cryptocurrencies were Wei Dai's b-money and Nick Szabo's bit gold.
-Hal Finney developed reusable proof of work (RPOW) using hashcash as its proof of work algorithm.
+Hal Finney developed reusable proof of work (RPOW) using hashcash as proof of work algorithm.

 In the bit gold proposal which proposed a collectible market-based mechanism for inflation control, Nick Szabo also investigated some additional aspects including a Byzantine fault-tolerant agreement protocol based on quorum addresses to store and transfer the chained proof-of-work solutions, which was vulnerable to Sybil attacks, though.

 Creation

-On the 18th of August 2008, the domain name bitcoin.org was registered.
+On 18 August 2008, the domain name bitcoin.org was registered.
 Later that year, on 31 October, a link to a paper authored by Satoshi Nakamoto titled Bitcoin: A Peer-to-Peer Electronic Cash System was posted to a cryptography mailing list.
 This paper detailed methods of using a peer-to-peer network to generate what was described as "a system for electronic transactions without relying on trust".
 On 3 January 2009, the bitcoin network came into existence with Satoshi Nakamoto mining the genesis block of bitcoin (block number 0), which had a reward of 50 bitcoins.
 Embedded in the genesis block was the text: